-particular actions right or wrong, moral skepticism, and eastern perspectives on right action.
-May be offered online.
+successful living.
+Possible topics include whether morality is relative to culture or to the individual, the relationship between morality and religion, theories about what make particular actions right or wrong, moral skepticism, and eastern perspectives on right action.
+May be offered as a live interactive course.